wgsl-analyzer/wgsl-analyzer/docs/book/src/contributing/syntax.md

 - AST

 Of these, only GreenNodes store the actual data, the other two layers are (non-trivial) views into the green tree.
-Red-green terminology comes from Roslyn ([link](https://ericlippert.com/2012/06/08/red-green-trees)) and gives the name to the `rowan` library.
+Red-green terminology comes from [Roslyn](https://ericlippert.com/2012/06/08/red-green-trees) and gives the name to the `rowan` library.
 Green and syntax nodes are defined in rowan, ast is defined in wgsl-analyzer.

 Syntax trees are a semi-transient data structure.